GabrielRRussell/CookieCollector-3DS-/README.md

 # Usage

-This may not compile, as the code is very old.
 Grab a release file from the releases page, or compile the code yourself.
 Place the 3DSX and SDMH in /root/3DS/games/CookieCollector/.

 Your files should look like this: